jjhoncv/es6/README.md

 * npm install bower

-Accesing child properties:
+Mounting components

-* this.props.children access to properties of the component
+* Mounting or unMounting of components